What is Obsessive Compulsive Disorder?

 Of course this list could continue, however it illustrates the breadth of the various obsessions mothers could have.

-OCD varies widely in terms of its severity, but for some people it can be a very disabling condition, which has a major impact on not only their life but also the lives of those closest to them, including their children.
+OCD varies widely in terms of its severity, but for some people it can be a very disabling condition, which has a major impact on not only their life but also the lives of those closest to them.
 Fortunately, OCD is also a very treatable condition and you should therefore see your GP as soon as possible if you think you have OCD and are not already receiving treatment.